FlorianWilhelm/FlorianWilhelm.github.io/pelican/content/posts/declarative_thinking_and_programming.md

 At this point you surely got the hang of it.
 The essence of declarative programming is describing a problem within its domain applying high-level concepts thus focusing more on the *what* and less on the *how*.
 This allows us to increase the readability of our code, quite often reduce the number of programming errors and also increase the performance at least compared to a naive implementation.
-To conclude this post let's take a look at a fancier example from the logic domain.
+To conclude this post let's take a look at a fancier example from the domain of logic.
 We want to apply declarative programming to solve one of the [Logelei][] riddles of the renowned german newspaper [Die Zeit].

 <img width="250px" style="margin-right: 20px; margin-bottom: 20px" src="/images/logelei.png"/><br>